katlegoprince1998/SilentScribe-/README.md

 * API secured with JWT auth middleware
 * All data tied to `teamId` for multi-tenant support
 * Summarization and transcription handled via OpenAI/Whisper APIs

+---

+## 🧑‍💻 Contributing

+Want to contribute?
+Feel free to fork and build on it.
+Reach out with ideas or suggestions!

+---

+## ⭐ Final Thoughts

+SilentScribe is more than a meeting tool—it's your team's accountability assistant.
+With smart transcriptions and task tracking, it ensures no good idea or responsibility is ever forgotten again.

+> "Talk less, track more – let SilentScribe handle the details."

 ## 📬 Contact